ZohairZaidi/ZohairZaidi/README.md

 <h3 align="center">I would love to change the world, but they won’t give me the source code!</h3>

-- 🔭 I’m currently researching at the University of Toronto on **Implantable Neural Interface Chips for Closed-loop Neuromodulation**
+- 🔭 I’m currently a sophomore studying Computer Engineering at the **University of Toronto**

 <h3 align="left">Connect with me:</h3>
 <p align="left">